tugrul/node-mcrypt/README.md

 var mcrypt = require('mcrypt');
 ```

-There are 3 exposed common function on the package
+There are 3 exposed common functions on the package

 ### getAlgorithmNames([path]) : Array